Avoiding the Most Common Mistakes Made by New Dropshippers

 Having spoken to our fair share of successful merchants and heard their stories, we know just how hard it can be.

 While there's no easy road to success, there are mistakes you can avoid.
-In this episode, we're joined by Oberlo's very own social care advisor, Gurj Singh.
+In this episode, we're joined by Oberlo's very own social care specialist, Gurj Singh.

 Gurj has collated a list of the most common things to avoid when you are launching a new brand.
 Together, we dive into sourcing products, creating a website, customer care, and the importance of transparency and communication.